Cais/opus-primus/readme.txt

 == Screenshots ==

 == Basic FAQ ==
+Q: Why are there blank areas in my menu?
+Although not always the case, it has been shown that if you have a page without a title and you are using a menu created by the default settings (read: not a custom menu) you may experience a "blank" area in your menu (usually at the beginning).
+This has been noted on the WordPress core trac ticket "Empty Page Title Not Handled in Menu System" https://core.trac.wordpress.org/ticket/23254

 Q: Is Opus Primus designed to be responsive to multiple screen sizes?
 In a word, no. Although the theme does include some minimal CSS specifically geared towards being responsive to multiple screen sizes the ideal method we